Matthew Primus

-Matthew Richard Primus (born 12 January 1975) is a former coach of the Port Adelaide Football Club and Australian rules footballer, captain and All-Australian ruckman.
-He was also previously an assistant coach at the Gold Coast Football Club.
+Matthew Richard Primus (born 12 January 1975) is an Australian rules football coach and former player.
+He has served as the head coach of the Southport Football Club in the Victorian Football League (VFL) since 2025.

+Primus previously played for, captained and later coached the Port Adelaide Football Club.
+He was also an assistant coach at the Gold Coast Suns from 2013 until 2018.